GaryFlynn/vrops-dashboards-alerts-and-alarms-count/README.md

 <h2>About</h2>

 <p>This dashboard provides a summary of the internal alerts and alarms database.
 When the count of records is too high, the performance of vROps can be impacted.
-This dahsboard provides a simple way to monitor the alert and alarms count.</p>
+This dahsboard provides a simple way to monitor the alerts and alarms count.</p>
 <a href="https://github.com/GaryFlynn/vrops-dashboards-alerts-and-alarms-count/raw/master/Sample_Dashboard.png" target="_blank"><img alt="Sample Dashboard" src="https://github.com/GaryFlynn/vrops-dashboards-alerts-and-alarms-count/raw/master/Sample_Dashboard.png" /></a>

 <h2>Installation</h2>